Is your resume consistently getting you interviews:

-To do this it must present your experience, achievements, contributions and expertise in the most compelling, succinct and appealing way so that you optimise your opportunities to secure highly sought after roles in the most desirable organisations.
+To do this it must present your experience, achievements, contributions and expertise in the most compelling, succinct and appealing way.
+This is how you optimise your opportunities to secure highly sought after roles in the most desirable organisations.

 Your resume must be professional, crisp, clean and elegant to enable your potential employer to fully and easily assess your capabilities and understand the value you can add to their organisation.

-When writing resumes for clients I use the following checklist to ensure they get the highest quality resume that gives them a competitive advantage and opens doors that would otherwise remain closed.
+When writing resumes, I use the following checklist to ensure that you receive the highest quality resume to give you a competitive advantage and open doors that would otherwise remain closed.

-Go ahead, assess your current resume against my resume checklist and tips below to see how you could improve it.
-Even if you don’t have a resume, this checklist will help you prepare an effective one if you want to spend the time and effort writing it yourself.
+Go ahead, assess your current resume against my resume checklist below to see how and where it needs to be improved.
+Even if you don’t have a resume, these resume writing tips will help you prepare an effective one if you want to spend the time and effort writing it yourself.

 Some people leave out the value or impact of their achievements.
 For example, I read many resumes where a candidate says something like: “Led a review of the company’s sales function and recommended the centralisation of the order processing department.”
 What is missing here is the impact or benefit.
 What happened as a result of the re-structure?
 Or, some people say: “Developed and implemented an effective induction program.”.
 What was the benefit or value of the induction program?
 What improved as a result?